LittenBitten/LittenBitten/README.md

 - Hi, I’m Litten
-- I’m interested in Oneshot and fnf modding
+- I’m interested in FNF modding
 - I’m currently learning C++
 - I’m looking to collaborate on some fnf mod projects (primarily charting)
-- How to reach me through discord (LittenBitten#4629)
+- How to reach me is through discord (LittenBitten#4629)
 - My pronouns are He/Him
+- I am 15 years old